-Elizabeth ‘Betty’ Southwick, was the founding member of Reach.
-Jeremy Beadle named her ‘The Mother of Reach’ as she started the charity in her front room in Eddy Close after the birth of her Reach daughter Elizabeth (Lizzie).
+Elizabeth ‘Betty’ Southwick, continued the hard work to grow the charity after the birth of her Reach daughter Elizabeth (Lizzie).
+She promoted it on the Radio, inviting parents along to meetings and even re-mortgaged her house to help fund Reach.
+Jeremy Beadle named her ‘The Mother of Reach’.
 Many families have benefited from Betty’s hard work and passion to give everyone the opportunity to connect through Reach.

 Betty would fight for what was right!
 Older members will recall her being ejected from the House of Commons and making front page news fighting for the myo-electric arm to be available on the NHS.
 Lizzie was one of the first to receive one.
 Betty and her husband Alan ran two successful companies Speedy Clean and Standguard Security Services in Romford, together involving their Reach daughter Elizabeth (Lizzie) in later years, then running BE-Delights with her.

 Sue Stokes took over in 1994.
 She was a Reach parent, Branch Coordinator for Northamptonshire (Wellingborough) and then National Coordinator and was affectionately known as ‘Boss lady’ by Reach children.
 Sue worked tirelessly and was always there for families to talk too.
 In 1996 Jeremy Beadle joined Reach, he suggested doing quiz nights, Sue was giving the task of organising all of these across the country including venues, tickets, raffle prizes and fund raising.

 The first office Reach Head Office was based at Sue’s branch in Wellingborough.